 The application security landscape must now encompass the above new generation of threats.
 Adopting a secure development lifecycle to augment application security with secure coding and vulnerability scanning is an essential practice.
 Many effective security technologies have become available, but they focus device security and management as well as mobile data privacy.
 However, none of these disciplines blocks against sophisticated reverse-engineering and tampering-based attacks.

-To combat modern application threats, forward-thinking enterprises and app developers deploy Application Integrity Protection to protect the applications that manifest business assets.
-Given the diversity of application types on diverse platforms--particularly with the proliferation of mobility--applications require built-in self-defense and tamper-resistant mechanisms.
+To combat modern application threats, forward-thinking enterprises and app developers deploy Application Integrity Protection for binary hardening to protect the applications that manifest business assets.
+Given the diversity of application types on diverse platforms–particularly with the proliferation of mobility–applications require built-in self-defense and tamper-resistant mechanisms.

 Application Integrity Protection embeds these security attributes directly into the code of apps just before they are deployed providing them with self-protection from compromise.